jaclu/tmux-menus/docs/Caching.md

 Several approaches are used to render menus quickly.

-Purely static menus that have been cached typically renders in < 0.01 seconds.
+Purely static menus that have been cached typically renders in < 0.01 seconds on reasnably modern systems.
+Enabling a log_file will print rende times for each menu

 ## Scripts environment